mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 [Uniprot](https://www.uniprot.org/),
 [NCBI Pubchem](https://pubchemdocs.ncbi.nlm.nih.gov/rdf) and the [EBI RDF platform](https://www.ebi.ac.uk/rdf/).
-Complicated SPARQL queries are required to effectively extract information across multiple databases.
+Complicated SPARQL queries are required to effectively extract and combine information from multiple databases.
 Composing complex SPARQL queries is tedious and error-prone due to the lack of abstract modularized structure in SPARQL.
 Thus, high-level programming methodology on the basis of SPARQL endpoints is desirable.
 Here, we realize high-level programming by using Chris Mungall's